Transaction Logging Mode – Installing & Configuring

 Additional eiDashboard Configuration Settings

-The first step in enabling Transaction Logging Mode is to check the Transaction API Path set in the eiDashboard’s connections.xml file.
+The first step in enabling Transaction Logging Mode is to check the Transaction API Path set in the eiDashboard’s connections.xml file, which is located at WEB-INF/connections.xml.
 This setting designates the URL of the eiPlatform’s API where the transaction logging interfaces are running.
 If the transaction logging interfaces will be deployed alongside your existing Business Routes and Interfaces, the URL will be the same as the one in the ‘Connection’ element with ‘/rest/’ added to the end.
 If the transaction logging interfaces are to be deployed to a different server, the API path will vary.
 An example connections.xml file from a Tomcat eiPlatform deployment is shown below.

 Deploying and Configuring the Transaction Logging Interfaces